ZachSaucier/sveltekit-blog/src/lib/posts/2014/the-creative-process.md

 description: How my creative process works.
 ---

-<h5>Note: In this post I am primarily talking about creative personal projects, but also some about programming and creativity in general.</h5>
+##### Note: In this post I am primarily talking about creative personal projects, but also some about programming and creativity in general.

 Some people ask me how I create the things that I do, what inspires me, and why I do what I do.
 This post is to give infomation as to some of that.